k3s-io/k3s-ansible/README.md

 ## System requirements

-Deployment environment must have Ansible 2.4.0+
+The control node must have Ansible 2.10.0+

-All nodes in inventory must have:
+All managed nodes in inventory must have:
 - Passwordless SSH access
 - Root access (or a user with equivalent permissions)

-It is also recommended that all nodes disable firewalls and swap.
+It is also recommended that all managed nodes disable firewalls and swap.
 See [K3s Requirements](https://docs.k3s.io/installation/requirements) for more information.

 ## Usage